fdefelici/react-bootstrap-combobox/README.md

 **Special Markers**

-To build your text it's possible to use the follow markers:
+To build labels it's possible to use the follow markers:
 * ```{size}```: represent the total number of items
 * ```{sel}```: represent the number of items currently selected